rock3tmedia/milkstateApp/README.md

 Milkstate is a Single-page App(SPA) JavaScript Prototyping Engine.

 Quickly prototype your applications with complete full-stack capabilities.
-Unlike other protoyping frameworks, Milkstake allows you to continue developing on the prototype to turn it into a fully functional app.
+Unlike other prototyping frameworks, Milkstate allows you to continue developing on the prototype to turn it into a fully functional app.
+The endpoints are in PHP by default, but can easily be changed.

 ### Prerequisites